-Children are identified as having SEND when they do not make sufficient progress through the usual approaches to teaching and learning, and are in need of additional or different interventions to help them.
+Children are identified as having SEND if they are in need of additional or different provision to their peers.
 We will endeavour to provide the right level of support for their specific needs in order to help them develop and accelerate their progress.
 Children at SWJS make good progress and achieve in line with other schools nationally with SEND.

-Other useful documents such as our SEND & Inclusion Policy 2021 should be read alongside this report.
+Other useful documents such as our SEND & Inclusion Policy (available on request)should be read alongside this report.